 Reyna Grande is a bestselling author and an in-demand motivational speaker.
 Her inspirational memoir, The Distance Between Us, tells the story of her life before and after she illegally immigrated from Mexico to the United States.
 At the age of nine, Grande left Iguala, Guerrero, Mexico, to follow her parents who had immigrated to the United States years earlier – her father leaving when Grande was just two years old.
 After entering the country as an undocumented immigrant, she went on to become the first person in her family to graduate from college, receiving a bachelor’s degree from the University of California, Santa Cruz and an MFA in creative writing from Antioch University.

-In 2018, Grande released a sequel to her memoir called A Dream Called Home, a moving account of her experience as a first-generation Latina university student and aspiring writer determined to build a new life for herself one fearless word at a time.
-Her other books include the novels Across a Hundred Mountains and Dancing with Butterflies.
+In 2018, Grande released a sequel to her memoir called A Dream Called Home, a moving account of her experience as a first-generation Latina university student and aspiring writer determined to build a new life for herself.
+Her other books include Across a Hundred Mountains, Dancing with Butterflies, and her most recent novel, A Ballad of Love and Glory, which tells a story of love and survival during the Mexican-American War, and has been called “epic and exquisitely wrought” by New York Times bestselling author Patricia Engel.
 Her books have been adopted as the common read selection by numerous schools and cities across the country, and she has received many awards, including an American Book Award, the El Premio Aztlán Literary Award, and the Luis Leal Award for distinction in Chicano/Latino literature.
 In 2012 she was a finalist for the National Book Critics Circle Awards.
 The Distance Between Us, young readers’ version, received a 2017 International Literacy Association Children’s Book Award and a 2016 Eureka!
 Honor Award from the California Reading Association.

 In her lectures and keynote presentations, Grande sheds light on the challenges and experiences facing undocumented immigrants in the United States and is an important voice in the ongoing national conversation around immigration politics.
 She currently resides in Woodland, California with her husband and two children.